 Loyd was instrumental at Minnesota in the recruitment of the Big Ten's leading scorer last season and two-time first team all-conference player Rachel Banham as well as 2014 Big Ten Freshman of the Year Amanda Zahui B.

-Prior to his time at Minnesota, Loyd spent one season as associate head coach at the University of Akron in 2009-10, crossing paths with Miller that year in Mid-American Conference matchups with Bowling Green State University when Miller was the head coach there.
+Prior to his time at Minnesota, Loyd spent one season as associate head coach at the University of Akron in 2009-10.
 That year the Zips posted an 18-14 record, a seven-win improvement for the program from prior year to his arrival in Akron.

-Before the stop in Akron, Loyd was an assistant at the University of Virginia for five years.
-During his time there, the Caveliers posted a record of 107-57 (.652).
-Virginia made national postseason tournament appearance in each of his five seasons, including three NCAA appearances in 2005, 2008 and 2009.
-He helped mentor current WNBA Minnesota Lynx player Monica Wright while at Virginia.
+Before Akron, Loyd was an assistant at the University of Virginia for five years.
+During his time there, the Caveliers posted a record of 107-57.
+Virginia made national postseason tournament appearances in each of his five seasons, including three NCAA appearances in 2005, 2008 and 2009.
+He helped mentor current WNBA player Monica Wright while at Virginia.

 Loyd spent five seasons as an assistant at the University of Arizona prior to his stint in Charlottesville.
-He oversaw the posts at Arizona and coached five All-Pac-10 frontcourt players, including two-time first team all-conference selection Elizabeth Pickney and the 2003 Pac-10 Freshman of the Year and two-time all-league player Shawntinice Polk.
+He oversaw the posts at Arizona and coached five All-Pac-10 frontcourt players.

-During the 1997-98 and 1998-99 seasons, Loyd was an assistant at Colorado State University.
-During his first year there, he helped the Rams to an NCAA Tournament berth and a 24-6 record.
-In his second year at CSU working alongside Miller, the Rams played into the Sweet Sixteen of the 1999 NCAA Tournament and finished the season with a 33-3 record.
-Colorado State ended the year ranked No. 7 nationally.
-He and Miller helped mentor All-American and Naismith Trophy winner Becky Hammon, who has had an illustrious WNBA career and is a current member of the San Antonio Silver Stars.
+From 1996-99, Loyd was an assistant at Colorado State University.
+During his second year there, he helped the Rams to an NCAA Tournament berth and a 24-6 record.
+In his third year at CSU, the Rams played into the Sweet Sixteen of the 1999 NCAA Tournament and finished the season with a 33-3 record.
+CSU ended the year ranked No. 7 nationally.
+He helped mentor All-American and Naismith Trophy winner Becky Hammon, who has had an illustrious WNBA career and is now an assistant coach for the NBA's San Antonio Spurs.

-Prior to his stop at Colorado State, Loyd was an assistant coach at Fort Collins (Colorado) High School.
+Prior to Colorado State, Loyd was an assistant coach at Fort Collins (Colorado) High School.
 That followed a three-year stint as a professional basketball player in Switzerland.

 Loyd played college basketball for two years at Northeastern Junior College (1990-91) and transferred to finish his eligibility at Southern Utah (1992-93) for two years.
 At Northeastern, Loyd earned National Junior College Athletic Association (NJCAA) All-America and All-Region Nine honors both seasons.
 He was named Region Nine Most Valuable Player in 1991 after averaging 22 points, 5.6 rebounds and 2.8 assists per game.
 At Southern Utah during his senior season, Loyd earned a starting spot and averaged 11.1 points and 3.3 rebounds per game.
 He also ran track for one season at Southern Utah.